 Meet Our Community Leaders:

-President and Founder – Jennifer Owens, LCSW is a certified ecotherapist and nature connection guide.
+Co-Founder – Jennifer Owens, LCSW is a certified level 2 ecotherapist and nature connection guide.
 Jennifer is also a certified Yasei Shinrin Yoku guide and practitioner.
 They are the Co-Founder and Director of Education and Ecotherapy at Bridge Counseling and Wellness, an integrative mental health center in Louisville, Ky and provides nature based therapy, retreats and workshops.
-Jennifer is also a Kentucky Master Naturalist and has studied with Animus Valley Institute, Earthbody Institute and Wildcraft Forest School and has presented at a national Ecopsychology conference on Shinrin-Yoku in clinical practice.
+Jennifer is also a Kentucky Master Naturalist and has studied with Animus Valley Institute, Earthbody Institute, Wildcraft Forest School and Living Earth School and has presented at a national Ecopsychology conference on Shinrin-Yoku in clinical practice.